tim-weis/cargo-uwp/README.md

 powershell -command "Add-AppxPackage -Register AppxManifest.xml"
 ```

-If that all went through, you should now see your UWP application in the Start menu, ready to be launched.
+If that all went well, you should now see your UWP application in the Start menu, ready to be launched.
 This time for real.

 > *Hint: Should you ever lose track of where your UWP application went, just open a command prompt and type*
 >